tjacobs/CarND-Path-Planning-Project/README.md

               (0.02 * current_speed_factor * 49.0/2.24);
 ```

-Then I simply calcuate the spline's y values for each of the x values along that path.
+Then I simply calculate the spline's y values for each of the x values along that path.

 I make sure to convert them back from vehicle co-ordinates back to world x, y co-ordinates, and then add them onto the end of the planned path.

 This results in the car following the lane, but still hitting anything in front of it, and still accelerating too fast.

 So, the next step is to slowly speed up when starting, so that we have a smooth ride with no jerks.
+No one likes jerks.

 To do that, we define two variables, `target_speed_factor`, and `current_speed_factor`.